 - Take time to acknowledge and appreciate that you are in a very difficult position.
 Being the primary caregiver for a parent is a huge responsibility.
 We must make decisions about situations that we’ve never encountered before and handle matters that often seem to have no right or wrong answers.
 Once we’ve made a care decision, we must endure the consequences.
 This may mean lots of fast-paced changes or it might mean maintaining the status quo for the time being.

 - Learn to understand that you can’t live life for other human beings.
 You can only help so much.
 Total control of events isn’t in your hands.
 Do your best to handle what is within your abilities, and then let the rest go.

 - If you find that your loved one is being cared for in a substandard facility, or that they may be experiencing abuse or neglect, contact the long-term care ombudsman responsible for your area.
 You can find the contact information for your ombudsman on the National Consumer Voice for Long-Term Care website.

 - If your parent is being well cared for, then let the facility do its job.
 The bulk of your loved one’s care is the nursing home’s responsibility now.
 Visit often, advocate for them, and do small things to brighten their day and make their life easier, but then move forward with your own life.
 You’ll have more energy and quality time to devote to all your relationships, and that benefits everyone.

 Few aging parents or spouses would want their adult children or their mates to give up any kind of life apart from their needs.
-You will still be part of the care team.
-You will still be your loved one's advocate.
-You will give much of your attention and your life to help him or her.
-Just don’t give it all.
+You will still be part of their care team after they move.
+They will still need you as their advocate.
+You will give much of your attention, time and energy to help them, just don’t give it all.
 Accept and respect reality.
-A commitment also to some life of your own will make you a more refreshed caregiver and protect against caregiver burnout.
+A commitment to a life of your own will make you a more refreshed caregiver and protect against caregiver burnout.
 A reputable nursing home will provide your Mom or Dad with the care and engagement that they require.
-That’s a wining situation for both sides, so put aside the guilt and regret.
+That’s a winning situation for both sides, so put aside the guilt and regret.